Cycling travel insurance. Let’s be honest - it’s not the most exciting of things to organise before your trip, but it is important…

 You might already have various insurance policies such as standard travel insurance, home insurance and specialist bicycle insurance for your bike at home in the UK.

 You’re probably asking yourself: does travel insurance cover cycling?
-Do I really need another insurance policy?!
+Do I really need a specialist travel insurance cycling policy?!

 So, once you’ve answered the questions above and are clear on the general sort and level of cycling travel insurance you’re after, then check the terms of any existing policies to see what it covers and whether there are any gaps between that and what you want cover for.